The Inflation Reduction Act

 The Low-Income Subsidy (LIS) Program

-Eligible Medicare beneficiaries can get the Low-Income Subsidy (or "Extra Help") if they meet certain geographic, income, and resource requirements.
+Eligible Medicare beneficiaries can get the Low-Income Subsidy, or "Extra Help" if they meet certain geographic, income, and resource requirements.
 Those that live in one of the 50 states or the District of Columbia meet the geographic requirements.
-The IRA expanded the income requirement to 150% of the federal poverty limit.
-This means that individuals who earn up to $22,590 per year and couples who earn up to $30,660 per year meet the income requirements.
-And individuals with resources of up to $17,220 and couples with resources of up to $34,360 meet the resource requirements.
+The IRA expanded the income and resource requirements, allowing more people to qualify.
+Individuals who earn up to $23,475 per year and couples who earn up to $31,725 per year meet the income requirements.
+For those living in Alaska or Hawaii, the income requirements are different.
+Resource requirements are the same as listed below.

-The IRA also ensures that "Extra Help" recipients have a $0 monthly plan premium and a $0 plan deductible, and that they don’t need to pay a Part D late enrollment penalty if they receive one.
-Additionally, it caps your costs for a single prescription at up to $4.90 for generic drugs and $12.15 for brand-name drugs.
+The IRA also ensures that "Extra Help" recipients have a reduced plan premium and deductible, and that they don’t need to pay a Part D late enrollment penalty if they receive one.
+Additionally, it caps the costs for a single prescription at up to $5.10 for generic drugs and $12.65 for brand-name drugs.

 To see if you may qualify for “Extra Help,” use our Tax Credit and Subsidy Calculator.
-To apply, visit https://www.ssa.gov/medicare/part-d-extra-help.
+To apply, visit ssa.gov/medicare/part-d-extra-help.
 You may also be eligible for one of these programs.

 Other programs